00ff0000red/SIMD.ts/README.md

 	x // Int32x4 [ 101, 101, 101, 101 ]
 );
 ```
-Most operations are overloaded to accept either, a second vector as their argument, or their argument is casted to a number.
+Most operations are overloaded to accept either, a second vector as their argument, or their argument is cast to a number.

 ## Errors: ##